 - Complete free Traipse tours using the Traipse App to learn about African American history and presidential history in Fredericksburg.
 Discover “hidden gems” and little-known details about the history of Fredericksburg’s downtown storefronts that truly make Fredericksburg unique.

-- Take a horse-drawn carriage tour through historic downtown with Olde Town Carriage Tours.
+- Take a horse-drawn carriage tour through historic downtown with Olde Town Carriage Tours or take a Trolley tour through the streets of downtown.

 - Visit local historic attractions, such as Mary Washington House, Historic Kenmore, The Rising Sun Tavern, Hugh Mercer Apothecary, the James Monroe Museum and the Fredericksburg Area Museum.